 Iqraaly was launched in 2011 aimed at enriching the experience of those who are stuck in traffic through providing audio content in Arabic.

 “Starting to apply this idea, we had to decide which type of content to be offered to our audience.
-Should we convert the newspaper articles into audio content? or produce podcast shows? or should we focus on audiobooks?” said Chief Technology Officer (CTO) of Iqraaly Ahmed El Malkey.
+Should we convert the newspaper articles into audio content? or produce podcast shows? or should we focus on audiobooks?” said Chief Executive Officer (CEO) of Iqraaly Ahmed El Malkey.

 Iqraaly started as a platform where podcasts, audible news and audiobooks were shared in Arabic; however, focusing on audiobooks resulted in a 20 percent growth on the platform, in terms of usage per month.